cssat/county_dashboard/PURPOSE.md

 ## Key Tasks Product Will Support for Target Audience(s)
 *Only really useful when the project is product focused.
-In this case, you need to specify the most import 1-5 tasks the product will support.
+In this case, you need to specify the most important one to five tasks the product will support.
 The product should be designed around these tasks and product testing should test the target audience ability to complete these tasks.
-Do not try to design a single product for more than 5 tasks - more tasks than this suggests you either need multiple products or you need to develop your product in phases.*
+Do not try to design a single product for more than five tasks - more tasks than this suggests you either need multiple products or you need to develop and test your product in phases.*

 Wombats should be able to:
 * Learn about the wombat welfare process - where it begins and keys stages